lab-brussels-1/loruki-group-1/planning/retrospective.md

   <!--Maria's suggestion:-->
 - Not asking for help when get stuck
     <!--zerubabel's suggestion:-->
-  -asking for help b/c i tried it on the previous project and it did't go well
+- asking for help b/c i tried it on the previous project and it did't go well

 ## Continue Doing